Md-Tahir-Amin-Ansari/Digital_Diary/README.md

 ![WhatsApp Image 2023-09-18 at 12 35 52_60f6969e](https://github.com/Md-Tahir-Amin-Ansari/Digital_Diary/assets/140313507/c206df85-c6f7-480f-a932-7ad260f890f0)
 ![WhatsApp Image 2023-09-18 at 12 35 52_f51306b7](https://github.com/Md-Tahir-Amin-Ansari/Digital_Diary/assets/140313507/0bf59cdd-aa39-4078-8df2-9a4d3044e246)
 ![WhatsApp Image 2023-09-18 at 12 35 52_674bf69a](https://github.com/Md-Tahir-Amin-Ansari/Digital_Diary/assets/140313507/386640b8-981d-492b-97d1-3e456a18811c)
+Usage
+Creating a New Entry:

+Click the "Add New Entry" button.
+Enter a title and the body of your entry.
+Use the formatting buttons for text styling.
+Click the "Save" button to save the entry.
+Editing an Entry:

+Select the entry you want to edit from the list.
+Click the "Edit Entry" button.
+Modify the title or content as needed.
+Click the "Save" button to update the entry.
+Viewing an Entry:

+Select the entry you want to view from the list.
+The entry content will be displayed in the viewer.
+Deleting an Entry:

+Select the entry you want to delete from the list.
+Click the "Delete Entry" button.
+Confirm the deletion in the prompt.
+Contributing
+If you find any issues or have suggestions for improvement, feel free to open an issue or create a pull request.

+License
+This project is licensed under the MIT License.